What does too much loan leverage as a Minnesota landlord look like?

 Triplexes, fourplexes and 5+ unit commercial property is different, of course those properties cost more.

-So you bought some properties mate did a cash our refi or rare/term refi to keep them and have let’s say 5-7 homes/townhomes or condos now.
-You maybe bought with a few thousand down subject to or on a contract for deed.
+So as an example, you bought some properties and did a cash-out refi or rare/term refi to keep them and have let’s say 5-7 homes/townhomes or condos now.
+You may have bought these properties with a few thousand dollars down ‘subject-to’ or on a contract for deed.

 Lease option may be different as that may be easier to be flexible with or end a lease, you really don’t own it.

 Now many of you think you have $100 to $400 month cash flow on these 5-7 rental homes that you now own.
 Again I’m assuming you didn’t buy a bunch of homes with 20% down the more conventional way.

 You quickly got your 5-7 houses with 5-15% equity, maybe one or two got a generous rate/term refi recently showing 20% equity on paper.

 So on paper you feel you have $150,000 in equity plus your $100 to $400 a month cash flow per property and you feel with appreciation the markets taking your ~$1.5 million portfolio and making you huge money annually so you just don’t want to sell.

 Managing Minnesota Real Estate Properties

 Managing this property takes up 20 hours a week of your time chasing rents, looking over repairs being made and maybe doing half the repairs yourself.
 The costs are adding up on turnovers as well.

 Let’s assume that none of these homes are Airbnb as that could help your money leverage with cash flow, but hurt your time leverage as its more hands on with 50-120 renters in/out per year.